I’m struggling as a parent and a blogger. There I admit it. Honestly, it feels good to finally get that off my chest.

 First, I think I better clarify.
-I’m not struggling being a father.
-For some reason it feels like that is one area that I’m starting really come into my stride (8-years into it… finally).
+I’m not struggling with being a father.
+For some reason, it feels like that is one area that I’m starting really come into my stride (8-years into it… finally).
 While I might not completely understand my oldest’s math homework, it doesn’t stop me from continually trying to be the best dad that I can be.

 No, it isn’t in my marriage either.
 My wife and I are really doing well in our marriage.
 We have figured out what it takes to do be sure that we are together for the long haul: a true partnership.
 It might have taken us ten years, but we are there and better than we ever have been.
 And no it isn’t in my career.
 I am at a point where I’m happy in middle-management while also being able to fulfill my career goals.

 I Struggle With Being A Parent And A Blogger

 It always feels like when I am struggling in one area of my life, and the words are easy to spill out